Gene Pitney: Involvement with the Rolling Stones (1964)

 Pitney was present with Phil Spector at some of the Rolling Stones' early recording sessions in London, including "Little by Little" and other tracks for their debut album; he played piano, though the extent of this is uncertain.

-The Jagger/Richards song "That Girl Belongs to Yesterday" was a No. 7 UK hit for Pitney in 1964; it was the first tune composed by the duo to become a Top 10 hit in the UK.
+The song "That Girl Belongs to Yesterday" was the very first Jagger/Richards composition to make the American music charts and also was a No. 7 UK hit for Pitney in 1964.
+It was the first song composed by the Rolling Stones duo to become a Top 10 hit in the UK.
 In the US, the single stalled at No. 49, ending a run of seven Top 40 singles for Pitney as a performer.

 Maintaining popularity

 After another low-charting single, 1964's "Yesterday's Hero", Pitney rebounded with another string of hits in the mid-1960s, including the 1964 singles "It Hurts to Be in Love" and "I'm Gonna Be Strong", which reached No. 7 and No. 9, respectively, in the US, and 1966's "Nobody Needs Your Love", which peaked at No. 2 in the UK, matching the No. 2 UK peak of "I'm Gonna Be Strong".
 "It Hurts to Be in Love" had been planned for and recorded by Neil Sedaka, but RCA refused to release it because Sedaka had recorded the song outside RCA Victor in violation of his contract.
 The writers, Howard Greenfield and Helen Miller, presented the song to Pitney.
 Miller replaced Sedaka's voice with Pitney's, though Sedaka's trademark backing harmonies were left intact.

 In 1965, Pitney recorded two successful albums with country singer George Jones.
 They were voted the most promising country-and-western duo of the year.
-Pitney also recorded songs in Italian, Spanish, and German and twice finished second in Italy's annual Sanremo Music Festival, where his strong vibrato reminded older listeners of the Italian tenor Enrico Caruso.
+Pitney also recorded songs in Italian, Spanish, and German and twice finished second in Italy's prestigious annual Sanremo Music Festival, where his strong vibrato reminded older listeners of the Italian tenor Enrico Caruso.
 He had a regional hit with "Nessuno mi può giudicare".